MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 The service resides in the cloud or on-premises:

-- The cloud service is **Azure Information Protection,** and uses the Azure Rights Managements service for data protection
+- The cloud service is **Azure Information Protection**, and uses the Azure Rights Managements service for data protection
 - The on-premises service is **Active Directory Rights Management Services** (AD RMS)

 ## Choose your Windows labeling solution